Let’s talk about … short circular needles

 You’ll also see if you look in the photo above that the needle tips are made of different materials.
 Addi needles come as metal tips which suit me fine, but many people prefer wooden ones.
 The KnitPro Symphonie tip in the centre is wooden, but it is also available as a Nova metal tip.
 You might prefer bamboo needles; HiyaHiya and ChiaoGoo both offer bamboo versions of their needles, and you’ll find other brands which also make short circular needles but do be very careful of the quality of the joins.
 More than any other size of needle, if your short circular join isn’t beautifully smooth, it will drive you mad very quickly!

-Recognising the need for yet more choice in needle style, Addi developed the Sock Wonder (SockWunder) needle which is 25cm long (better for smaller socks than the 30cm (12") but not as small as the 23cm (9") and that needle has one 7cm tip and one 5cm tip.
-You can choose which way around you want the tips; I found that it was most comfortable with the longer tip in my right hand but again, that's down to my knitting style.
+Recognising the need for yet more choice in needle style, Addi developed the Sock Wonder (SockWunder) needle which is 25cm long (better for smaller socks than the 30cm (12″) but not as small as the 23cm (9″) and that needle has one 7cm tip and one 5cm tip.
+You can choose which way around you want the tips; I found that it was most comfortable with the longer tip in my right hand (and speaking to other people, I think that’s the most common way around to use it) – but again, that’s down to my knitting style and if I wanted to try it the other way around, that’s absolutely fine!
 There are bamboo versions of this needle available in other brands.

 |Needle brand: Addi Sock Wonder|